kritikhanna/kritikhanna.github.io/_pages/about.md

 ---

 Hi!
 Welcome to my website.  <br />  <br />
 My name is Kriti Khanna, I am a Founding Faculty, Assistant professor in Economics at Plaksha University, Mohali.
-My research interests lie broadly in the field of Macroeconomic Development. <br /> <br />
+My research interests lie broadly in the field of Macroeconomic Development.
+Particular sub-topics within these area that I am working on currently include  <br /> <br />
 I was a recipient of the 'Dr. Walter J. Primeaux Jr. and Natalie A. Primeaux Scholarship' awarded to the most promising researcher completing his/her 4th year of Ph.D at the University of Houston.<br /> <br />
 I am currently the Program Coordinator of the Data Science, Economics, and Business Program at Plaksha University.  <br />
 <br/> <br/> <br/>